This article contains affiliate links. Please read my disclaimer here.

 Interestingly, the prison was only decommissioned in 1991 and was the scene of a riot in 1988, when prisoners set fire to parts of the prison, taking some prison officers hostage and making demands about their conditions.

 The superb guides at the Prison do a fantastic job of bringing alive the rich history and colourful stories of the prison.
-There’s a range of excellent tours for visitors catering for both day and night options.
+There’s a range of excellent Fremantle Prison Tours for visitors catering for both day and night options.
 For daytime tours there’s the Doing Time Tour, taking in the kitchens, men’s cells and solitary confinement cells.
-My personal favourite is the Great Escapes Tour which recounts some of the daring escapes planned by the prisoners during its 140 year history.
-This includes the story of infamous bushranger, Moondyne Joe who managed to get out from an escape-proof cell that was made just for him and was later recaptured inside the cellar of Houghtons Winery.
+My personal favourite is the Great Escapes Tour which recounts some of the daring escapes planned by the prisoners during its 140-year history.
+This includes the story of the infamous bushranger, Moondyne Joe who managed to get out from an escape-proof cell that was made just for him and was later recaptured inside the cellar of Houghton Winery.

 For an eerie experience, take the Torchlight Tour focusing on some of the more macabre aspects of the prison.
-Or go underground on the two and a half hour Tunnels Tour and view the subterranean tunnels built by the prisoners.
+Or go underground on the two and a half hour Fremantle Prison Tunnel Tour and view the subterranean tunnels built by the prisoners.

 Want to spend the night in jail?
 No problem, you can now stay at the recently opened Fremantle Prison YHA Hostel and sleep in one of the actual prison cells.

-In 1900 a dropping ball and sound signal was built on the southern side of the Round House which was fired each day 1pm.
+In 1900 a dropping ball and sound signal were built on the southern side of the Round House which was fired each day 1 pm.
 This daily ritual allowed mariners to adjust their chronometers to give accurate time.
 Visitors to the Round House can still witness this ritual and volunteer to be the Honorary Gunner to fire the sound signal.

 For a gold coin donation, let one of the wonderful tour guides give you an insight into the history of this fascinating building and go on a journey back to the days of the first settlers.

-Much of the museum is dedicated to relics of World War I which had a particularly profound impact on the formation of Australia’s national character.
+Much of the Army Museum is dedicated to relics of World War I which had a particularly profound impact on the formation of Australia’s national character.
 There’s also a great display dedicated to the frequently forgotten role of the Women’s Service played during many of the world’s major conflicts.

-Visitors to the museum can experience what it’s like to be inside a bunker and take a close up view of the many tankers and trunks.
+Visitors to the Army Museum can experience what it’s like to be inside a bunker and take a close up view of the many tankers and trunks.

 The tour guides consist of former war veterans who do an impressive job of recounting their own personal experiences.

-While you’re there stroll around the Welcome Walls located outside the museum which commemorate the many migrants who arrived in in Fremantle by sea.
-The names of these culturally diverse migrants can be viewed on the plaques in a touching tribute to the people who shaped Australia’s post world war history.
+While you’re there stroll around the Welcome Walls located outside the museum which commemorate the many migrants who arrived in Fremantle by sea.
+The names of these culturally diverse migrants can be viewed on the plaques in a touching tribute to the people who shaped Australia’s post-world war history.

-The Maritime Museum is opened daily from 9.30am to 5pm, excluding major public holidays (Anzac Day the museum is open from 1-5pm).
+The Fremantle Maritime Museum is opened daily from 9.30 am to 5 pm, excluding major public holidays (Anzac Day the museum is open from 1-5 pm).